Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 this short chapter, we start by introducing our own variant of normal form bisimulation, for any given language machine (@sec-nf-bisim).
 Then, in
-@sec-nf-ogs we show how the interpretation from language configurations to OGS strategies can be factorized through _normal form strategies_.
+@sec-nf-ogs we show how the interpretation from language configurations to OGS strategies can be factored through _normal form strategies_.
 Thanks to this, we deduce a correctness theorem, stating---as for OGS---that any two _normal form bisimilar_ language configurations are _substitution equivalent_.